fastai/fastai/docs/troubleshoot.md

 The leakage happens with any exception, except it's most problematic with CUDA OOM exception.
 For example if you tend to hit Kernel Interrupt and then re-run your training loop, you will have less RAM to run on when you re-run it.

 Currently, ipython is working on a configurable solution.
 This section will get updated once ipython has it sorted out.
+You can also follow the discussion [here](https://github.com/ipython/ipython/pull/11572).

+If you want to understand more about the nuances of the problem of saving a traceback or an exception object, please refer to [this explanation](https://stackoverflow.com/a/54295910/9201239).

 The rest of this section covers a variety of solutions for this problem.

-If you want to understand more about the nuances of the problem of saving a traceback or an exception object, please refer to [this explanation](https://stackoverflow.com/a/54295910/9201239).

 ### fastai Solutions